Snowflake vs Databricks for an enterprise data platform: governance, ops effort, and AI/ML enablement

 -

-How do Snowflake and Databricks compare on governance and security?
+How do Snowflake and Databricks compare on security, governance, and open standards?

 Expanded Explanation: